-Shortly after qualifying as a teacher I began a 30-year stint in national education policy-making, much of it devoted to supporting our most able learners.
+Shortly after qualifying as a teacher I began a long stint in national education policy-making, much of it devoted to supporting our most able learners.

 In 2010 I switched to freelance consultancy and writing, specialising in high attainment, fair access and gifted education.
 I introduced a social media alter ego – Gifted Phoenix – who blogged and tweeted on these issues, as well as wider aspects of national education policy.